LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

    :- end_object.

-This way we ensure backward compatibility with older Logtalk versions and a simplified syntax when protected or private inheritance are not used.
+This way we ensure backward compatibility with older Logtalk versions and a simplified syntax when protected or private inheritance is not used.

 .. _inheritance_multiple: